AsprinioCabulaJr/app-dev/README.md

 ### Memorable Moments

-1. The Double Dungeon Incident
-The event that changed everything for Jin-Woo.
+1. The Double Dungeon Incident *the start of everything* The event that changed everything for Jin-Woo.

 2. Formation of the Shadow Army
 Jin-Woo’s unique ability lets him summon shadows of defeated enemies.

-3. Climactic Final Battle
+3. Climactic Final Battle **favorite moment**
 A showdown that shakes the world.

+### Sung Jin-woo information during the mid arc of the series

+{
+  "Name": "Sung Jin-Woo",
+  "Level": 150,
+  "Class": "Shadow Monarch",
+  "Skills": ["Stealth", "Summon Shadows", "Monarch's Domain"] }

+:grin: :grin: :grin: :grin: :grin:

+==Waiting for season 2!==